 In other words, the taxable account should be exhausted before drawing down the IRA which in turn should be exhausted before drawing upon the Roth.
 There are exceptions to the default order however:

-- After the taxable account is exhausted, if the tax bracket is abnormally high it may make sense to spend Roth funds ahead of IRA funds (or find some other way to get to next year and a more normal tax bracket (a temporary HELOC draw for example).
+- After the taxable account is exhausted, if the tax bracket is abnormally high it may make sense to spend Roth funds ahead of IRA funds (or find some other way to get to next year and a more normal tax bracket such as tapping a HELOC temporarily).

 Contrary to popular belief, if the tax bracket is abnormally low (or there is “room” in a moderate bracket) it is not optimal to withdraw extra funds.
 Rather, (partial) Roth conversions to use those low brackets are a superior strategy.
 (See this post for more on the analysis of Roth vs. IRA in general.)